-The district conducted its annual Public Operator Pesticide Recertification Course (eight hours in duration) on February 22nd, 2023.
-Some information within several of the course topics covered spill prevention and response guidance.
+The district had to postpone its annual Public Operator Pesticide Recertification Course (eight hours in duration) later in the year, where currently it is scheduled to take place on October 23rd, 2024.
+Some information within several of the course topics will cover spill prevention and response guidance.